 Career Advising and Development

-Preparing for future careers, obtaining professional employment, pursuing graduate or professional education are all very important concerns of college students.
-The mission of the Office of Career Advising and Development is to provide guidance, resources and opportunities that assist Le Moyne students in discerning career alternatives, securing employment and pursuing graduate or professional education.
+Preparing for future careers, obtaining professional employment, and pursuing graduate or professional education are all very important concerns of college students.
+The mission of the Office of Career Advising and Development is to empower students for success during and after college by offering comprehensive programs, services and support to enhance students’ professional development.

 Career Advising and Development offers many programs and resources to support its mission and the career development needs of its students.
 Individual consultation, coaching and counseling are available with experienced career development professionals.
-Seminars and workshops on a variety of topics including résumé writing, interviewing and graduate school planning are offered regularly.
-Up-to-date resources on career alternatives, local and national employers, job opportunities and graduate school programs are maintained in a resource library as well as through a comprehensive website.
+The office invites alumni and employers to campus for networking opportunities with students.
 Internship advisement and referral is provided.
 Recruitment programs featuring employers from a variety of industries are conducted on campus, through joint consortium programs in the region and online.

 First-year students and sophomores are encouraged to explore majors and careers with the help of a career counselor.
-Students are advised to engage in career development activities through career services beginning early and continuing up to graduation.
-Alumni of the College are also eligible for career services throughout their careers.
-For further information, consult www.lemoyne.edu/career_services or call (315) 445-4185.
+Students should engage in career development activities through career advising beginning early and continuing up to graduation.
+Alumni of the College are also eligible for career advising throughout their careers.

 The Career Advising & Development Office is located in Reilly Hall 342.
 The usual business hours are Monday to Friday, 8:30 am to 4:30 pm.
 Call us at 315-445-4185 or email us at firstname.lastname@example.org.
 You can find more information on our website: www.lemoyne.edu/Experience/Student-Services/Career-Services